MrR0807/Java_Notes/Spring-Security-In-Action/Spring-Security-In-Action.md

 There’s no OAuth 2 flow without an authorization server.
 As I said earlier, OAuth 2 is mainly about obtaining an access token.
 And the authorization server is the component of the OAuth 2 architecture that issues access tokens.

+**Note**.
+Spring Boot version has to be 2.2.5.RELEASE as well.
+And Java 16 is not supported.
+Hence, use Java 11.
+Another note is that 2.2.5.RELEASE is not working.

 ```
 <dependency>
     <groupId>org.springframework.boot</groupId>